 Items included in the financial statements of each of the group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
-The consolidated financial statements are presented in Hong Kong dollars ("HK\$"), which is the company's functional and group's presentation currency.
+The consolidated financial statements are presented in Hong Kong dollars ("HK\$"), which is the company's functional currency.